Mr-Coxall/Microbit-Christmas-Decoration/README.md

 ![micro:bit Christmas Decoration](./images/micro_bit_decoration.jpg)

 ## About the micro:bit

-### micro:bit Introduction Video

 [![Introduction to the BBC micro:bit](http://img.youtube.com/vi/u2u7UJSRuko/0.jpg)](http://www.youtube.com/watch?v=u2u7UJSRuko "Introduction to the BBC micro:bit")

 - the full block language MakeCode Editor can be found here: [https://makecode.microbit.org/](https://makecode.microbit.org/)
-- you have been provided with thenew VER: 2.0 of the BBC micro:bit that has a microphone, speaker and touch capacitive sensor
+- you have been provided with the new VER: 2.0 of the BBC micro:bit that has a microphone, speaker and touch capacitive sensor

 ## About the micro:bit Christmas Decoration